Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From Unity 2020.2, the light layer properties have move from the HDRP settings to the HDRP Default setting Panel.

+For project migrating from old 9.x.x-preview package.
+There is a change in the order of enum of Exposure that may shift the current exposure mode to another one in Exposure Volume.
+This will need to be corrected manually by reselecting the correct Exposure mode.

 ## Shadows

 From Unity 2020.2, it is no longer necessary to change the [HDRP Config package](HDRP-Config-Package.md) to set the [shadow filtering quality](HDRP-Asset.md#FilteringQualities) for deferred rendering.
 Instead, you can now change the filtering quality directly on the [HDRP Asset](HDRP-Asset.md#FilteringQualities).
 Note if you previously had not set the shadow filtering quality to **Medium** on the HDRP Asset, the automatic project upgrade process changes the shadow quality which means you may need to manually change it back to its original value.